 When AFFF (aqueous fire-fighting foam) is used, the surrounding soil and groundwater can be contaminated with PFAS.
 Case Study 6 has therefore set itself the goal to assess PFAS fate and migration from soil to groundwater and to develop innovative, sustainable, and cost-effective technologies for the treatment of soil and groundwater polluted by PFAS.

-Case Study 6 is located on the experimental platform pluri metric pilot (PMP) Prime in Orléans (France), a research infrastructure that connects laboratory experiments and full-scale tests.
+To reach this goal, Case Study 6 is conducting experimental application of AFFFs on topsoil under controlled conditions from lab-scale to semi-real conditions in an experimental platform in Orléans called PMP PRIME, a research infrastructure that connects laboratory experiments and full-scale tests.

-The PMP allows very detailed monitoring of PFAS fate and transport (in saturated and unsaturated zones) and PFAS remediation.
-By reproducing unsaturated zone and groundwater at semi-real scale, the PMP plant provides 4D monitoring of the unsaturated-saturated continuum.
-It is the ideal environment for scaling-up TRL and validating and demonstrating remediation technologies.
+In the PMP, Promisces Partner BRGM will perform a long-term experiment over 24 months.
+The monitoring will be carried out by using water sampling at several depths for analysis as well as specific probes and sensors.
+By reproducing the soil, vadose zone and groundwater matrices at semi-real scale, the PMP plant provides 4D monitoring of the unsaturated-saturated continuum.
+It is the ideal environment for scaling up TRL and validating and demonstrating remediation technologies.

 We already reached two milestones: First, models of transport of PFAS in the vadose and saturated zone were performed using literature data.
 Second, the first experiments were carried out in an unsaturated column and the protocol was validated.
 The first results are currently being evaluated.